-- ensure that the reversing camera is not obscured (dirt, mud, snow, etc.);
+Note: make sure that the reversing camera is not obscured (by dirt, mud, snow, condensation, etc.).

-- depending on the vehicle, certain settings can be adjusted from the touch screen 2.
+Note: depending on the vehicle, you can adjust certain settings from the multimedia display 3.
 Refer to the handbook for the equipment.

-This is shown in blue on screen 2.
+This is shown in blue on the multimedia display 3.
 It indicates the vehicle trajectory according to the position of the steering wheel.

 The fixed clearance gauge comprises coloured markers A, B and C, indicating the distance behind the vehicle: